Social media stocks slip amid Musk, Snap news

 A Delaware judge has given Musk and Twitter until Oct.
 28 to work out details of the proposed $44 billion deal.
 Otherwise, there will be a trial in November.

-Elsewhere in the sector, Snap Inc.’ stock slid more than 28% after the company behind Snapchat gave a lackluster forecast for the fourth quarter and its third-quarter revenue missed Wall Street’s view.
+Elsewhere in the sector, Snap Inc.’s stock slid more than 28% after the company behind Snapchat gave a lackluster forecast for the fourth quarter and its third-quarter revenue missed Wall Street’s view.

 Snap reported third-quarter revenue of $1.13 billion, below the $1.15 billion that analysts polled by Zacks Investment Research expected.